-The Hot Springs Village Animal Welfare League (HSVAWL) is in Hot Springs Village, Arkansas.
-We are an all-volunteer 501(c)(3) nonprofit rescue organization that works cooperatively with the Hot Springs Village Property Owners Association (POA) Animal Control to rescue, vet, and find homes for ALL adoptable cats and dogs that come through POA intake.
+The Hot Springs Village Animal Welfare League (HSVAWL) is organized for the charitable purpose as a rescue organization whose mission is to place rescued and surrendered adoptable animals into loving homes and to prevent the overpopulation of unwanted animals.
+We are an all-volunteer 501(c)(3) nonprofit organization that works cooperatively with the Hot Springs Village Property Owners Association (POA) Animal Control to rescue, vet, and find homes for ALL adoptable cats and dogs that come through POA intake.

-AWL has no paid employees and is appreciative of the hard work by the POA animal control officers, who provide valuable service to all animals.
-AWL pays for food, veterinary expenses and litter for all animals in the shelter building, including strays and lost pets reclaimed by owners, as well as those for adoption.
+The AWL pays for food, veterinary expenses and litter for all animals in the shelter building, including strays, lost pets reclaimed by owners, and those ready for adoption.

-We depend solely upon donations, memberships, and grants to sustain our programs.
+AWL has no paid employees and we depend solely upon donations, memberships, and grants to sustain our programs.
 We are not subsidized by the POA nor government entities.

 All donations are tax deductible, and 100% of your donation directly supports the animals.
 The AWL is grateful for the more than 200 volunteers who make these benefits happen, and to those guests and donors who support their efforts to save the animals.